From infinity pools suspended above the jungle to the world’s most iconic bathing spots, our guide to the best swimming pools on the planet.

 GRACE, SANTORINI, GREECE

 The pool: Built in the Cyclades’ unique style with whitewashed walls and sun terraces spilling down the cliffside, the traditional design of the Grace Hotel on Santorini belies its very modern approach to luxury.
 An infinity pool that seems to hang impossibly above the cliffs overlooks the famous volcanic caldera basin.
 It’s by far the best place on the island to enjoy uninterrupted views across the Aegean sea.
-Spend long leisurely days in the Grecian sun and balmy evenings at the pool bar where you can relax with a signature cocktail created by the world-renowned mixologist Salvatore Calabrese and drink in the sunset.
+Spend long leisurely holidays in the Grecian sun and balmy evenings at the pool bar where you can relax with a signature cocktail created by the world-renowned mixologist Salvatore Calabrese and drink in the sunset.

 Best for: A taste of old Greece in luxe surroundings